Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Nuclear Blues by Bradley K. Martin (Great Leader Books)

-Martin K. Bradley worked for decades as a foreign correspondent.
+Bradley K. Martin worked for decades as a foreign correspondent.
 He was mainly based in Asia.
 When he worked for Bloomberg News he was chief North Korea watcher.
-He gained his reputation on being a North Korea expert after writing the nonfiction bestseller Under the Loving Care of the Fatherly Leader : North Korea and the Kim Dynasty.
-It was a comprehensive history of the country under the leadership of Kim Il-sung and Kim Jong-il.
+He gained his reputation on being a North Korea expert after writing the nonfiction bestseller Under the Loving Care of the Fatherly Leader : North Korea and the Kim Dynasty, a comprehensive history of the country under the leadership of Kim Il-sung and Kim Jong-il.

 Heck Davis is a photo-journalist but has decided to give up the profession and become a blues musician.
 He still takes on the occasional story and finds himself at the Korean Demilitarized Zone, also known as the DMZ.
 It is a strip of land that runs across the Korean peninsula separating the countries of North Korea and South Korea and was established as a buffer zone between the two warring countries.

-Davis was on assignment for an Internet-based news agency called AsiaIntel.
-He was with three other cameramen visiting the Joint Security Area (JSA) located in Panmunjom.
-His journalist friend Joe Hammond was also scheduled to show up at the JSA.
-But because Pyongyang has a strong distaste for foreign journalists, Joe had come to North Korea as a member of an ordinary sightseeing tourist.
-Davis timed his schedule to coincide with the tour group so he could see his friend.
+Davis is on assignment for an Internet-based news agency called AsiaIntel, with three other cameramen visiting the Joint Security Area (JSA) located in Panmunjom.
+His journalist friend Joe Hammond is also scheduled to show up at the JSA.
+But because Pyongyang has a strong distaste for foreign journalists, Joe has come to North Korea as a member of an ordinary sightseeing tourist.
+Davis times his schedule to coincide with the tour group so he can see his friend.

-Davis’ current assignment was to take video for AsiaIntel.
+Davis’ current assignment is to take video for AsiaIntel.
 His editors want him to “gather military-themed footage from the southern side of the Cold War border relic.”
-Heck spotted his friend Joe but he felt there was something not quite right about him.
+Heck spots his friend Joe but he feels there’s something not quite right about him.
 “There was something wild in his eyes, something coiled and edgy about his posture.”

 Thus begins one of the most original stories involving Kim Jong-un and a host of other characters.
 The further the story takes you inside North Korea, the more interesting and surreal the plot.
-Highly implausible but extremely entertaining, I for one couldn’t put this book down.
+Highly implausible but extremely entertaining, this book was impossible for me to put down.
 It may not be the true essence of North Korea but with Martin’s background as a North Korea watcher, he makes it as real as it can possibly get.
 You may even want to visit the world’s most isolated country just to see for yourself. ~Ernie Hoyt

 The Curse of Kim's Daughters by Park Kyong-ni, translated by Choonwan Knag, Myung-hee Lee, Kay Ho Lee, and S. Keyron McDermott (Homa & Sekey Books)

 The Curse of Kim’s Daughters was first published in 1962 in the Korean language as Kim Yakkuke Ttadeul.
-The book was translated into English by a four member team of translators including three Koreans and one American and published in 2004 by Homa & Sekey Books, an American publisher that specializes in fine books on Asia, focusing mainly on China and Korea.
+The book was translated into English by a four-member team of translators including three Koreans and one American.
+It was published in 2004 by Homa & Sekey Books, an American publisher that specializes in fine books on Asia, focusing mainly on China and Korea.
 The translation was made possible by a grant from the Korean Literature Translation Institute (LTI Korea).

 We follow the lives of Songsu Kim, his wife and his daughters as they all deal with their own troubles.
-There does seem to be a curse set upon the Kim family’s daughter.
-The eldest became a widow, got pregnant and was accused of killing her own baby after giving birth to it, the second daughter despairs in not being able to find a suitable husband, the third has a mental breakdown and goes insane, while the youngest meets with misfortune while at sea.
+There does seem to be a curse set upon the Kim family’s daughters.
+The eldest becomes a widow, gets pregnant and is accused of killing her own baby after giving birth to it.
+The second daughter despairs of not being able to find a suitable husband.
+The third has a mental breakdown and goes insane, while the youngest meets with misfortune while at sea.

 I’m sure there are some aspects of Korean culture that I just cannot understand which may have biased my opinion on praising this novel.
 I can understand arranged marriages, respecting your parents and your elders, and not shaming one's family but the abuse and neglect fostered upon the daughters of Songsu Kim by their various spouses can only be described as abuse and domestic violence.

-The most heart-wrenching incident involves the third daughter.
-She fell in love with one of the family’s servants.
-They eloped but were caught.
-The servant was made to leave town and because their daughter was no longer a virgin, the parents forced her to marry a rich man’s daughter who was not only abusive but was an opium-addict as well.
-Whenever she tried to come back home, her mother would force her own daughter to go back to her abusive husband because that is her duty as a woman.
+The most heart-wrenching incident involves the third daughter who falls in love with one of the family’s servants.
+They elope but are caught.
+The servant is made to leave town and because their daughter is no longer a virgin, the parents force her to marry a rich man’s son who is not only abusive but is an opium addict as well.
+Whenever the third daughter tries to come back home, her mother forces her to go back to her abusive husband because that is her duty as a woman.

 Please Look After Mom by Kyung-Sook Shin (Knopf)